 - If any pupils display symptoms for Coronavirus they will be asked to isolate in school in a well-ventilated designated space until they can be collected.
 Staff monitoring these pupils will wear protective PPE equipment if they cannot safely maintain a 2m distance.

 - Persons whose family members are displaying symptoms and / or are having a COVID test must follow Government guidance on self-isolating and must not come to school

 - All persons in school displaying Coronavirus symptoms, however mild, will be sent home immediately and they should then follow Government guidelines on self-isolation including the use of test and trace.
-Any pupil/staff member with symptoms must be tested at the earliest opportunity using the Governments test and trace scheme with parents or staff informing school immediately regarding the outcome.
+Any pupil/staff member with symptoms must be tested at the earliest opportunity using the Government test and trace scheme with parents or staff informing the school immediately regarding the outcome.

 - If a pupil or staff member tests negative for Coronavirus they are welcome to return to school.

-- Where a pupil or staff member tests positive for Coronavirus current guidance will be followed and the pupil or staff member will be asked to isolate for the required timescale.
-Subsequent cases within a 14-day period may result in the closure of the class bubble or the school as advised by the LEA and National Institute for Health Protection (NIHP).
+- Where a pupil or staff member tests positive for Coronavirus current guidance will be followed and the pupil or staff member will be asked to isolate for the required timescale and the class bubble will be collapsed.
+The school will seek advice from the LEA and National Institute for Health Protection (NIHP).

-- If school is concerned for the safety of the staff or pupils it will contact National Institute for Health Protection and ask for advice.
+- If the school is concerned for the safety of the staff or pupils it will contact the National Institute for Health Protection and ask for advice.
 Under the direction of the Head Teacher and Local Authority, school will close if safety measures cannot be maintained and the control measures identified on the agreed Risk Assessment cannot be met.